Utah Attorney General

 Additional Ways To Report

-The Utah ICAC Task Force is proud to partner with local, county, state, and federal law enforcement partners.
-The Office of the Utah Attorney General is the lead agency on the task force with Sete Aulai serving as commander.
-Currently, we have 93 affiliates.
+The Utah ICAC Task Force represents 99 local, county, state, and federal law enforcement agencies with over 220 investigators.
+The United States Department of Justice (DOJ) has designated the Office of the Utah Attorney General as the lead agency for the task force.
 Please see the full list below.

 American Fork Police Department